t4skmanag3r/youtube_transcript_downloader/README.md

 This is a package for retrieving transcripts from youtube

-Developer by Edvinas Adomaitis (c) 2021
+Developed by Edvinas Adomaitis (c) 2021

 pypi - https://pypi.org/project/youtube-transcript-downloader/
 ## Instalation